modmore/docs/en/01_Agenda/v1/08_Tutorials/Dynamic_Opening_Hours.md

 If you're **open** on a certain day, add an event with a start and end date, which corresponds with your opening hours.

-Use the recurring events functionality to automatically repeat the opening hours weekly.
+Use the recurring events' functionality to automatically repeat the opening hours weekly.
 Once created, you can edit the start and end date/time of an event from the Repeats tab, for when the opening hours are different.

 **It's important to have an event for each day of the week**.
-If you're missing *a day, it wont show up in our list of opening hours at all.
+If you're missing *a day, it won't show up in our list of opening hours at all.

 If you add multiple events for a single day (e.g. if the store is open in the morning and afternoon, but closed during lunch), each one will show separately